Skip To Main Content

 • Persistent or extreme Level One infractions

-• Bullying with the intent of causing physical or emotional harm
+• Inappropriate physical contact with the intent of causing harm

 • Misbehavior during field trips or school programs